uf-hobi-informatics-lab/ClinicalTransformerNER/README.md

 # Clinical Transformer NER

 ## Aim
 The package is the implementation of a transformer based NER system for clinical information extraction task.
 We aim to provide a simple and quick tool for researchers to conduct clinical NER without comprehensive knowledge of transformers.
-We also handle the sequence with length longer than the general transformer limits (512 tokens).
+We also implemented a strategy to handle the sequence with length longer than the general transformer limits (512 tokens) without truncating any tokens.

 ## Current available models
 - BERT